 Stocks included in Integrated Fisheries Management Plans (IFMPs) (%)

 Purpose: Provide a planning framework for the conservation and sustainable use of Canada’s fisheries, clearly outlining how a fishery will be managed over a given period.

-Stocks in the critical zone with rebuilding plans in place1
+Stocks in the critical zone with rebuilding plans in place (%)

-Purpose: Provide a planning framework to rebuild stocks out of the critical zone.
-Serious harm is occurring to stocks in the critical zone and conservation actions are crucial.
+Purpose: Provide a planning framework to rebuild stocks.
+Serious harm is occurring to stocks in the critical zone, and conservation actions are crucial.

 ϖ Michael H.H.
 Price, Karl K. English, Andrew G. Rosenberger, Misty MacDuffee and John D. Reynolds (2017).
 “Canada’s Wild Salmon Policy: an assessment of conservation progress in British Columbia.”
 Canadian Journal of Fisheries and Aquatic Sciences, 74: 1507–1518. https://doi.org/10.1139/cjfas-2017-0127

 Ϫ Salmon Watersheds Program (2020).
 Pacific Salmon Explorer.
 Available online at: https://www.salmonexplorer.ca/#!/